Distinguishing Black Holes and Neutron Stars via Optical Images Illuminated by Thick Accretion Disks: Introduction

-At present, substantial progress has been made in the study of the optical images of compact objects, especially black hole shadows\cite{zeng2022effects,zeng2023optical,zeng2022qed,huang2024coport,chen2025polarization,hou2024new,zhang2024imaging,zhao2026probing,wang2026geodesics,fan2025magnetic}.
-Existing works usually treat the accretion disk as the primary radiation source and have developed a variety of accretion models~\cite{narayan2019shadow,zeng2020shadows,zeng2022shadows,li2021shadows,hashimoto2020imaging,aslam2024holographic,zeng2025schwarzschild,li2026observational}.
+At present, substantial progress has been made in the study of the optical images of compact objects, especially black hole shadows\cite{zeng2022effects,zeng2023optical,zeng2022qed,chen2025polarization,hou2024new,zhang2024imaging,zhao2026probing,wang2026geodesics,fan2025magnetic}.
+Existing works usually treat the accretion disk as the primary radiation source and have developed a variety of accretion models~\cite{narayan2019shadow,zeng2020shadows,zeng2022shadows,li2021shadows,hashimoto2020imaging,aslam2024holographic,yang2026observational,zeng2025schwarzschild,li2026observational}.
 For the sake of numerical simplicity, geometrically thin and optically thin accretion disk models have been widely adopted in studies of black hole shadow imaging\cite{hou2022image}.
 Such models can capture key features such as the inner shadow and the critical curve~\cite{zeng2025holographic}.
 However, EHT and related observations indicate that, in strong gravity environments, the accretion flow around supermassive black holes may evolve into a geometrically thick and optically thin structure because of the suppression of vertical cooling and the compression of matter~\cite{akiyama2019first1,akiyama2019first2,akiyama2019first3,ho1999spectral}.
 This implies that the accreting material is not confined to the equatorial plane, and it is therefore insufficient to consider only the instantaneous emission and absorption of photons within that plane.
 Under such circumstances, it is necessary to incorporate the effects of key physical factors such as the electron number density, electron temperature, and magnetic-field structure.
-In studies of geometrically thick accretion disks, most previous works have adopted the phenomenological radiatively inefficient accretion flow model (RIAF).
-After vertical averaging, the electron number density and electron temperature are usually assumed to follow approximate power-law distributions with the radial coordinate~\cite{yuan2003nonthermal,broderick2005frequency,broderick2009imaging,wielgus2025semi,jiang2024shadows}.
-The RIAF model has successfully reproduced the overall image features of M87*~\cite{akiyama2019first5} and is in close agreement with the results of general relativistic magnetohydrodynamic simulations.
+In studies of geometrically thick accretion disks, most previous works have adopted the phenomenological radiatively inefficient accretion flow (RIAF) model.
+After vertical averaging, the electron number density and electron temperature are usually assumed to follow approximate power-law distributions with the radial coordinate~\cite{yuan2003nonthermal,broderick2005frequency,broderick2009imaging,wielgus2025semi,jiang2024shadows,yang2026shadow}.
+The RIAF model has successfully reproduced the overall image features of M87*~\cite{akiyama2019first5} and is in close agreement with general relativistic magnetohydrodynamic (GRMHD) simulations, providing a solid framework to discuss the properties of thick, low radiation efficiency disks.